 Before COVID-19, an in-person visit was required for women to obtain the prescription for a medication abortion.
 This in-person visit included a mandated ultrasound and counseling.
 However, on July 13, 2020, a federal court waived this in-person requirement labeling it unconstitutional amid an ongoing health crisis.
 This ruling permits healthcare providers to mail or deliver mifepristone and misoprostol to women seeking to self-induce an abortion.
 This is not unique to the pandemic, though.
 Women on the Web (2005) and Aid Access (2018) are two organizations that assist women in self-inducing an abortion.

 This makes it possible for a woman to order pills from a website and perform an abortion without stepping foot in a facility.
 It is highly unlikely that the CDC can track this variable of medication abortion data and explains why medication abortions are underreported.
 The shocking news I heard at church appears legitimate.

-This has significant future policy implications, especially with the incoming Biden Administration.
+This has significant future policy implications, especially with the new Biden Administration.
 Biden adheres to the belief that women have a constitutional right to abortion.
-It is logical to assume that he would initiate an administrative process that permanently repeals in-person restrictions on medication abortions.
+Therefore, it is logical to assume that he would initiate an administrative process that permanently repeals in-person restrictions on medication abortions.
 By doing so would encourage the expansion of virtual clinics and remote abortion services.
 This could transcend some state’s in-person requirements, thus increasing access to medication abortions.